 The froth upon its surface like drops of / Crystal or like thin, rounded manna.

-This poem contains four verses, of which the first and the last two comprise separate sections.
-The former section is devoted to a description of the wondrous garden, while the latter focuses on a depiction of the wine.
-In the first verse, the poet invites his companion to come to the garden, whose colorful blooms are compared to royal blue, purple, and other expensive fabrics.
-In the second verse, the poet sets his gaze on one of the elements of the garden landscape: the central irrigation trench, from which extend tributaries, or smaller trenches, carrying pure water undirtied by human feet.
+This poem contains four stanza, of which the first and the last two comprise separate sections.
+The first section is devoted to a description of the wondrous garden, while the latter describes the wine.
+In the first stanza, the poet invites his companion to come to the garden, whose colorful blooms are compared to expensive, royal blue and purple fabrics.
+In the second stanza, the poet sets his gaze on one of the elements of the garden landscape: the central irrigation trench, from which extend tributaries, or smaller trenches, carrying pure water undirtied by human feet.
 This brings to a close the first section, which has prepared the ground for the depictions of wine in the second.

 The third stanza describes the glowing bright red wine, which can scarcely be contained by the glass.
 The poet likens the red wine to a red fire burning in the glass.
 In the fourth stanza, the poet continues to depict the wine as fire, and the foaming wine being poured into the mouth as crystal drops or white manna.
 In this poem, too, it can be deduced that ibn Ezra devoted his life to the pleasures and joys of life, The expressions, words and descriptions used reflect his happiness.